zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 # 5. Future Work

-The methods and implementations are not the best in terms of memory management.
+The methods and implementations are not the best in terms of memory management and datastructure.
 Many works need to be done, including:

 - **Parallelism:** this needs extra work on multi-thread design and coding
 - **Multi-layer data structure:** Currently there is only stems with branches, it is possible that by adopting a leaf layer the algorithms could be better handling sparse values.
+- **Extend to 64bit** 64bit migration is another story but it worths efforts because the widely-used hash algorithms start from 64bit up to 256 or even more.
+Therefore, extending to 64bit has big technical values.

 Any review and feedback is highly appreciated and welcomed.
 Please check the [GitHub repository](https://github.com/zhenrong-wang/filter-uniq-ints) or contact me through X/twitter(@wangzhr4), or email (zhenrongwang@live.com).